U.S. Embassy Panama City, Panama

 Message for U.S. Citizens

-Mailing guidance.
-Print out the completed FPCA and the (U.S.) postage-paid envelope containing the address of your local election officials.
-You can drop off the postage-paid envelope (containing your FPCA) at the Embassy and we will mail it back home for you without the need to pay international postage.
+Returning your ballot by mail.
+Place your voted ballot in a U.S. postage-paid envelope containing the address of your local election officials.
+Drop it off at the Embassy, and we’ll send it back home for you without the need to pay international postage.
 If you can’t visit the Embassy in person, ask a friend or colleague drop it off for you.
-If it’s easier for you to use Panama’s postal system, be sure to affix sufficient international postage and allow sufficient time for international mail delivery.
+If it’s easier for you to use Panama’s postal system, be sure to affix sufficient international postage, and allow sufficient time for international mail delivery.
 If time is tight, you may want to use a private courier service (e.g., FedEx, UPS, or DHL) to meet your state’s ballot receipt deadline.